Upcycled Natural Beauty

 I love working with reclaimed materials, and this particular landscape provided a generous collection of landscape materials to work with.
 Old fallen trees from the rear of the property were used to line the sides of the pathways and also cut up and used for steppers around the pond, burnt logs were stood upright in the garden beds to compliment the grass trees.

-A large table top piece of timber acted as bridge and recycled timbers that belonged to the old Rosebud Jetty were used as a focal point at the head of the drive where the bluestone pitchers began to line the side of the driveway.
+A large table top piece of timber acted as a bridge and recycled timbers that belonged to the old Rosebud Jetty were used as a focal point at the head of the drive where the bluestone pitchers began to line the side of the driveway.

 This garden holds a special place in my heart, and thankfully the client feels the same way.